-Our outside directors currently receive an annual \$15,000 retainer for service on the Board, meeting fees of \$1,500 per Board meeting and \$1,000 for the first 6 audit committee meetings and \$750 for the first 6 nominating and compensation committee meetings not held in conjunction with a full Board meeting.
-Furthermore, directors may be reimbursed for certain expenses in connection with attendance at Board and committee meetings.
+Our outside directors currently receive an annual \$15,000 retainer for service on the Board of Directors, meeting fees of \$1,500 per Board meeting and \$1,000 for the first 6 audit committee meetings and \$750 for the first 6 nominating and compensation committee meetings not held in conjunction with a full Board of Directors meeting.
+Furthermore, directors may be reimbursed for certain expenses in connection with attendance at Board of Directors and committee meetings.
 Additionally, each committee chair receives an annual chair retainer as follows: \$7,500 for the Audit Committee chair, \$5,000 for the Compensation Committee chair and \$4,000 for the Nominating Committee chair.
-In addition, non-employee directors receive \$3,33 stock options upon initial election or appointment to the Board and each director automatically receives 4,166 stock options upon election to the Board thereafter.
+In addition, non-employee directors receive 8,333 stock options upon initial election or appointment to the Board of Directors and each director automatically receives 4,166 stock options annually thereafter.

-The following table shows director compensation during fiscal year 2009.
+The following table shows director compensation during fiscal year 2010.

-For Fiscal Year Ended March 31, 2009
+M March 31, 2010

 Name Fees Earned or Paid in Cash (\$) Options (\$) (1) (2) Total (\$)

-Gilbert Bellini 0 9,204 9,204
+Gilbert Bellini 9,204

-Edward A. Dohring (3) 33,125 4,601 37,726

-Jeffrey M. Krauss 37,500 4,601 42,101
+Jeffrey M. Krauss 36,250 37,726

-Carl Muscari 28,125 4,601 32,726
+Carl Muscari 36,750 42,101

-H. Duane Wadsworth (4) 30,125 4,601 34,726
+Ferdinand Seemann 8,375 32,726